 In this post our Guest Artist Michael Herb, Commercial, Editorial and Conceptual Photographer from Las Vegas, NV talks about the importance of self-promotion for artists and shares his own methods.
-I absolutely agree with Michael on how necessary self-promotion is, hope you hear him too and learn from his approach.
+I absolutely agree with Michael on how necessary self-promotion is, hope you hear him too and can learn from his approach.

 – Julia Kuzmenko McKim, Commercial Beauty Photographer & Retoucher

 No one is going to come knocking on your door or call you up and offer you some fat sum of money.
 Well… at least not until they know you exist and how great you are at what you do.
 As a freelance photographer, retoucher, painter, sculptor or any artist, it is part of your job to make your existence known to the world.

 Self-promotion can be tricky, especially for artists.
 Most I know, including myself, are Introverts and would rather curl up in a fetal position than knock on someone’s door to say “Hey, look at me… Aren’t I great?!”
 However, self-promotion is paramount in the progression of your career and the question isn’t whether to, it’s how to!

 In a crowd of people wearing all black, it’s the one wearing the red who you notice.
 In other words, in a sea of talent how do you stand out just high enough to make yourself visible?

 Ask 10 artists how to self-promote and chances are you’ll get at least 11 different methods.
 So, I won’t pretend to have the answers nor will I preach about one method over another.
 What I will do is simply tell you what has worked and what is working now for me.

 If you’re not spending part of your day or at least a week promoting yourself, you are not doing enough.
 Be proud of your work and have confidence in it and your abilities.
 Don’t be afraid to let people know what you do.
 A quick introduction now can lead to a job a year from now.
 You never know!